mrkamel/kraps/README.md

 custom `partitioner` or the default built in hash partitioner.
 The hash partitioner simply calculates a hash of your key modulo the number of partitions and the resulting partition number is the partition where the respective key is assigned to.
-Finally, `retries` specifies how often Kraps should retry the job step in case of errors.
-Kraps will sleep for 5 seconds between those retries.
-Please note that it's not yet possible to use the retry mechanism of your background job framework with Kraps.

 A partitioner is a callable which gets the key as argument and returns a partition number.
 The built in hash partitioner looks similar to this one: